avocado-framework/avocado/docs/source/GetStartedGuide.rst

 * ``python2-avocado-plugins-runner-vm``: execution of jobs on a libvirt based VM
 * ``python2-avocado-plugins-runner-docker``: execution of jobs on a Docker container
 * ``python-avocado-plugins-varianter-yaml-to-mux``: parse YAML file into variants
+* ``python2-avocado-plugins-varianter-pict``: varianter with combinatorial capabilities by PICT

 .. _fedora-from-avocados-own-repo: